stanford-ppl/spatial-doc/source/tutorial/helloworld.rst

 1. Hello, Spatial!
 ==================
 Now that you have cloned all of the code and set all of your environment variables, let's look at how to write, build, and run your first Spatial app!
+Yay

 Spatial App Structure
 ---------------------